 Mission Statement: The mission of Equi-librium is to empower individuals with special needs to reach their highest potential through horse-related activities.

 There is no “typical” Equi-librium participant.
 The people who come to Equi-librium are from all backgrounds, with varying degrees of cognitive, physical, behavioral, psychological or sensory disabilities.
-Ages have ranged from 2 years old to 75.
-The primary disabilities include autism, ADD (attention deficit disorder) ADHD (attention deficit, hyperactive disorder), cerebral palsy, Down Syndrome, TBI (traumatic brain injury), developmental delay, mental retardation, bi-polar disorder, ODD (oppositional defiant disorder), OCD (obsessive compulsive disorder), sensory dysfunction, spinal cord injury, spina bifida, visual, hearing or language impairments, multiple sclerosis and muscular dystrophy.
+Ages have ranged from 2 years old to 87.
+The primary disabilities include autism, ADD (attention deficit disorder) ADHD (attention deficit, hyperactive disorder), cerebral palsy, Down Syndrome, TBI (traumatic brain injury), developmental delay, intellectual disabilities, bi-polar disorder, ODD (oppositional defiant disorder), OCD (obsessive compulsive disorder), Prader-Willi syndrome, sensory dysfunction, spinal cord injury, spina bifida, visual, hearing or language impairments, cancer, stroke, multiple sclerosis and muscular dystrophy.
 Our participants come from special-education classes at local schools, as referrals from social service agencies, MH/MR, Children and Youth, group homes, physicians and therapists, rehabilitation or vocational training centers and through personal referrals from other participants.

-Equi-librium has participant partnerships with Good Shepherd, The ARC of Lehigh and Northampton, KidsPeace, Youth Advocate Program, Step-By-Step, Pocono Mountain School District, and Stroudsburg School District.
-Equi-librium receives funding from United Way of Monroe County specifically for programs for local at-risk youth.
+Equi-librium has participant partnerships with Good Shepherd, The ARC of Lehigh and Northampton Counties, Access Services, KidsPeace, Youth Advocate Program, Step-By-Step, Head Start (Community Services for Children), Communities in Schools, Pocono Mountain School District, Nazareth Area School District and Stroudsburg School District.

 Board and Staff

-As a charitable non-profit organization, Equi-librium is governed by a 13-member, all-volunteer Board of Directors, and managed by a professional staff of 8 paid employees, of whom 3 are full-time.
+As a charitable non-profit organization, Equi-librium is governed by a 20-member, all-volunteer Board of Directors, and managed by a professional staff of 15 paid employees, of whom 3 are full-time.
 The staff is assisted by over 150 active volunteers who support the daily operations of the program.
-As a Premier Accredited Center of PATH International, all instructors are Certified in Equine Assisted Activities and the therapists are Registered with both PATH International and the American Hippotherapy Association.
+As a Premier Accredited Center of PATH International, our instructors are Certified in Equine Assisted Activities and the therapists are Registered with both PATH International and the American Hippotherapy Association.

 Board of Directors

-Timothy Duckworth, Esq.; Mosebach, Fund, Dayton & Duckworth, P.C.
+Timothy Duckworth, Esq.; Partner, Mosebach, Funt, Dayton & Duckworth, P.C.